gtvj/gtvj.github.io/_posts/2020-04-03-d3-visualisation-walkthrough.md

 ---
-title: D3 visualisation walkthrough
+title: Building a dynamic D3 bubble visualisation - a walkthrough
 date: 2020-04-03
 author: Gwyn
 layout: d3_visualisation_walkthrough
 ---
-For the past few months I've been using my free time each week to learn about [D3 Data Driven Documents](https://d3js.org) and preparing weekly sessions for the developers I work with.
+I explained in a recent post that I've been using my free time each week to learn about [D3 Data Driven Documents](https://d3js.org) and preparing weekly sessions for the developers I work with.
 The materials I've produced are all on the web, including:

 * A high-level [slide deck](https://docs.google.com/presentation/d/1H8UbPesAFGUxk4IuWzBh3QmIHK1oG55WdYIeGjZ7ezU/edit?usp=sharing) that starts with the basics before progressing through to more advanced topics
 * A companion [web site](https://pure-hamlet-59256.herokuapp.com) which goes into greater detail and contains a lot of examples (both in the page and via interactive examples on CodePen).
 I built this site in Python Flask and all the source code is on [GitHub](https://github.com/gtvj/data-visualisation-javascript-with-web-standards).
 The site is hosted on a free Heroku plan, so might take a few seconds for the first page to load.